2017 New York Giants season: Week 12: at Washington Redskins

 The Giants offense struggled the entire game and was held to only one first down in the second half.
 As he would be benched the next week, Eli Manning's streak of 210 consecutive starts by a quarterback ended 2nd in NFL history and is currently 3rd, having since been passed by Philip Rivers.

-With the loss, the New York Giants dropped to 2-9.
+With the loss, the New York Giants dropped to 2–9.
 A Seattle Seahawks win over the San Francisco 49ers three days later eliminated the Giants from playoff contention.

 Week 13: at Oakland Raiders

-For the first time since 2004, Eli Manning did not start the game and was benched in favor of Geno Smith in a moved that was universally panned by the football community.
+For the first time since 2004, Eli Manning did not start the game and was benched in favor of Geno Smith in a move that was universally panned by the football community.
 Present and former teammates, opponents, fans, executives, television and radio show hosts quickly came to Manning's defense and the fans revolted.
 It was also the first time a Manning did not start in an NFL game since Week 17 of the 1997 NFL season.
-An attempted comeback fell short dropping the Giants to 2-10, their worst record since 1976.
+An attempted comeback fell short dropping the Giants to 2–10, their worst record since 1976.
 Smith completed 21 of 34 passes for 212 yards and one touchdown and lost two redzone fumbles.
-The following day, the Giants announced that head coach Ben McAdoo and general manager Jerry Reese had been relieved of their duties.
+The following day, the Giants announced that head coach Ben McAdoo and general manager Jerry Reese had been fired.
 Defensive coordinator Steve Spagnuolo took over as the interim head coach and immediately reinstated Manning as the Giants quarterback.

 Week 14: vs. Dallas Cowboys

-With Eli Manning back in the starting position, both the Giants and Cowboys were tied up at 10 heading into the 4th quarter until Dallas scored 20 unanswered points and shutout the struggling Giants offense to drop the Giants to 2-11.
+With Eli Manning back in the starting position, both the Giants and Cowboys were tied up at 10 heading into the 4th quarter until Dallas scored 20 unanswered points and shutout the struggling Giants offense to drop the Giants to 2–11.
 This was the first time the Giants lost more than 10 games in a season since 2003 and first under the Eli Manning era.

 Week 15: vs. Philadelphia Eagles

-Despite the Giants going up 20-7 at one point, poor special team mishaps and an attempted comeback that fell 6 yards short led the Eagles to win in a thriller of a game to drop the Giants to 2-12, tying their worst record since 1974.
+Despite the Giants going up 20-7 at one point, poor special team mishaps and an attempted comeback that fell 6 yards short led the Eagles to win in a thriller of a game to drop the Giants to 2–12, tying their worst record since 1974.
 Despite their miscues, the Giants dominated on offense going for just under 500 yards and Eli Manning had his best performance this season.
-With a Washington Redskins' 20-15 win over the Arizona Cardinals, the Giants secured a fourth place finish in the NFC East for the first time since 2003.
+With a Washington Redskins' 20–15 win over the Arizona Cardinals, the Giants secured a fourth place finish in the NFC East for the first time since 2003.

 The Eagles clinched a first round bye in the victory.

 Week 16: at Arizona Cardinals

 Shutout for the first time since 2014, the Giants offense could not get into the end zone and their only chance at points came on a missed field goal by Aldrick Rosas.
-The 2017 Giants became the first and only team in franchise history to lose 13 games in a season until the 2021 team tied this loss record.
+The 2017 Giants became the first team in franchise history to lose 13+ games in a season until the 2021 team tied this loss record, which would then be surpassed by the 2024 team.